 9 Year: High School Planning:

-Since 2010 there will be only 2 math courses in Grade 10.
+Since 2010 there has been only 2 math courses in Grade 10.
 Math 10 Common will be available for students who pass Math 9.
 There will then be another sequence beginning in Grade 11.
 There will be more specific information on this when grade nine students are preparing for high school.
-Accelerated programs AP and IB are offered.
+Accelerated programs (AP and IB) are also offered.

 Webmaster: K. Brown